mark1bean/live-effect-functions-for-illustrator/README.md

 ---
 ## Important note

-Some of the Live Effects simply don't work right.
-See my notes document.
+Some of the Live Effects functions simply don't work right, probably due to my lack of knowledge.
+See my [notes document](https://mark1bean.github.io/ai-live-effect-functions/) for the status of each function.
+Any help or improvements welcome!

 ---
 ## Installation